RolnickLab/constrained-downscaling/README.md

 ## Citation

-If you find this repository helpful please consider to cite our work
+If you find this repository helpful please consider citing our work

     @misc{harder2022,
     author = {Harder, Paula and Yang, Qidong and Ramesh, Venkatesh and Sattigeri, Prasanna and Hernandez-Garcia, Alex and Watson, Campbell and Szwarcman, Daniela and Rolnick, David},